 There’s no lack of luxury hotels in Singapore – tourists usually dream of staying at Marina Bay Sands (Insta-famous infinity pool), Raffles Hotel (colonial grandeur), or impeccably styled boutique gems like Warehouse Hotel.
-But there’s one thing about Sentosa island that makes it first choice for a staycation in Singapore: you can get a view without the Singapore skyline.
+But there’s one thing about Sentosa island that makes it my top choice for a staycation in Singapore: a view without the Singapore skyline.

-I was thrilled when my partner sprang the staycation on me, not least because I’d been scrimping and saving for my dog’s medical bills and for other big trips.
-The W brand is youthful and cosmopolitan, and here at Sentosa Cove they’ve got shiny fixtures and neon-colored highlights everywhere.
-It feels more fun and upbeat than a typical resort or business hotel, but doesn’t go over the top.
+I was thrilled when my partner sprang this staycation on me, not least because I’d been scrimping and saving for my dog’s medical bills and for other big trips.
+The W brand is youthful and cosmopolitan, and here at Sentosa Cove they’ve got the typical on-brand bold décor nailed down.
+It feels more fun and upbeat than a typical island resort, but keeps it 5-star classy.